espocrm/documentation/docs/development/autoload.md

 # Autoload

 Sometimes when developing a module for Espo, you need to include 3rd party libraries via composer.
+As Espo extensions are not installed via composer and even don't require CLI access to be installed, we needed a mechanism to let Espo know about additional libraries.

-To let Espo know about these libraries, you need to define an *autoload* configuration file `custom/Espo/Modules/{Module}/Resources/autoload.json`.
+You need to create an *autoload* configuration file `custom/Espo/Modules/{Module}/Resources/autoload.json`:

 Example: